Church Schools need Church People

 - take part in the school visits programme arranged for governors

 How do I become a school governor?

-If you would like to find out more about being a foundation governor please contact Clare Stansfield, Schools Officer (Governor Development and Admissions), email@example.com, 0117 906 0100, alternatively complete the short form below and someone will be in touch with you as soon as possible.
+If you would like to find out more about being a foundation governor please contact Liz Townend, Liz.Townend@bristoldiocese.org, 0117 906 0100, alternatively complete the short form below and someone will be in touch with you as soon as possible.

-We can have an informal conversation about the role or we can put you in touch with an existing foundation governor who will be able to give you their perspective.
+Following an informal conversation about the role we can put you in touch with an existing foundation governor who will be able to give you their perspective.

 If you know of someone else who may be interested in becoming a foundation governor, please pass this information on to them.